Topological origin of quantized transport in non-Hermitian Floquet chains: Topology of non-Hermitian chains

 $W(\Gamma)$ is defined with respect to an imaginary gap $\ii \Gamma$.
 Only eigenvalues $\xi_m(k)$ outside (or quasienergies $\varepsilon_m(k)$ above) the gap contribute.
 A non-contractible loop in clockwise direction contributes with a positive integer.
 Note that we normalize the Brillouin zone to $k \in (-\pi, \pi]$, independently of the size of the unit cell.

-For the trivial imaginary gap $\Gamma = - \infty$, where the entire spectrum of $U$ contributes, we obtain the total winding number $W(-\infty) = 0$.
-This result follows because the spectrum of $U$ cannot pass through the origin, such that non-contractible loops appear with opposite chirality.
+The trivial imaginary gap $\Gamma = - \infty$, where the entire spectrum of $U$ contributes, gives the total winding number $W(-\infty) = 0$.
+This result follows because the spectrum of $U$ cannot move through the origin, such that non-contractible loops appear with opposite chirality.

-Hermitian chains, where loops cannot be separated by a non-trivial imaginary gap, and static chains, which have real gaps and thus only contractible loops, necessarily have zero winding number $W(\Gamma)=0$.
+Hermitian chains, where loops cannot be separated by imaginary gaps, as well as static non-Hermitian chains, which have only contractible loops, necessarily have zero winding number $W(\Gamma)=0$ for all $\Gamma$.

-The appearance of a non-zero winding number is nicely illustrated with the topological phase transition in the Floquet chain \textsf{(Fl)} (see Fig.~\ref{fig:spectrum}).
-Study of the eigenvalues $\xi_{1,2}(k)$ of the Floquet propagator